Find out about the different types of edible salt and how to use to use them.

 Himalayan Black Salt/ Kala Namak

-Kala Namak is a kiln fired rock salt, produced in a South Asia.
 The rock salt is placed in a jar along with other spices and some charcoal.
 It is heated to high temperatures for 24 hours, till it melts and a chemical reaction occurs.
 It is then cooled to restore it to its solid state and store to age it.

-It is sold in large chucks or finely ground.
+Black salt is sold in large chucks or finely ground.
 The large crystals range from a brownish pink to dark violet, and when ground, it can be anywhere from purple to pink.

 Seasoned salts